Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 It allows you to access and manipulate the DOM of the current web page:

-object is the root of the
+The document object is the root of the

 DOM.